EVHaste/haste-makes-waste/_posts/2021-02-15-cyberpunk.markdown

 ---

 At one time in my life, I was starving for representation of any kind.
 What choice did I have?
-If I wanted to see a person like me on TV, my options were cross-dressing serial killer, or the tragically murdered prostitute in the opening of every episode of CSI.
+If I wanted to see a person like me on TV, my options were [cross-dressing serial killer](https://www.youtube.com/watch?v=qVwR4H9eNTw), or the [tragically murdered prostitute](https://www.glaad.org/publications/victims-or-villains-examining-ten-years-transgender-images-television).
+Either way I could be sure they would be [suffering from some unnamed mental illness](https://www.csifiles.com/content/2013/02/review-csi-crime-scene-investigation-strip-maul/).

 That's it, that's all you got; predator or fetish object.
-It rubs the lotion on the skin, or it gets erased from society again.
+[It rubs the lotion on its skin, or it gets erased from society again](https://www.youtube.com/watch?v=WCSZfmbFJyQ).
 For the longest time, this was the only way I could conceptualize my future.
 How could I ever transition, knowing what was going to happen to me?

 But today, transgender people are more visible than they've ever been, and people are starting to see us in roles other than killer/corpse.
 We're senators(link).
 We're superheroes(chalice).
 We can be nurturers(Pose), friends(she-ra), and role models(dreadnought).
 Sometimes we get sucked into the inter-dimensional gateways between displays in IKEA(Finna).
 Just like everyone else.

-It's great that you've finally noticed my community and all, CDPR, but don't fool yourself.
-Being portrayed as a fetish object isn't doing me any favors.
-I might have thanked you for your time ten years ago, but not today.

-Because I'm not desperate anymore.
+It's great that you've finally noticed my community and all, CDPR, but being portrayed as a fetish object isn't doing me any favors.
+I might have thanked you for your time ten years ago, but I'm not desperate for representation anymore.